 Getting a great interest rate takes more than you might realize.

 So, you’re shopping for a home and you need a mortgage.
-You’ve gone online and looked at sites like, www.bankrate.com and www.lendingtree.com and you’ve determined that you should be getting an interest rate of 3.5% for a 30 year fixed rate mortgage.
+You’ve gone online and looked at sites like, www.bankrate.com and www.lendingtree.com and you’ve determined that you should be getting an interest rate of 5.625% for a 30 year fixed rate mortgage.
 After all, the website said so!
 What’s missing from this story are three very important components of your specific situation (and what you have to pay for that rate.
 We’ll cover that in a later article).
-These components are your credit score, loan purpose, occupancy, number of units, product type, etc. All of these are important but your credit score or FICO, the size of the loan you need and how large that loan is relative to the value of the home.
-The last is also known as, the Loan-to-value ratio.
+These components are your credit score, loan purpose, occupancy, number of units, product type, etc. All of these are important but your credit score or FICO, the size of the loan you need and how large that loan is relative to the value of the home (also known as, the Loan-to-value ratio) that is the starting point for a rate discussion.
 Below, we’ll look at each of these three specific components, one at a time.
-When I have explained each component, we’ll then come back to the topic in the title of this article, Fannie Mae’s Loan Level Price Adjustments.
+When I have explained each component, we’ll then come back to the underlying topic of this article, Fannie Mae’s Loan Level Price Adjustments.

 Before we go there, Fannie Mae or the Federal National Mortgage Association (FNMA) is a government sponsored entity (GSE) that was set up after the great depression to expand the market for mortgage loans.
 Fannie does this by creating a multiplier effect allowing lenders to reinvest their assets after selling the home loans.
 The buyer?
 The federal government and they buy in the form of mortgage backed securities.
 Fannie Mae has a brother named, Freddie Mac or the Federal Home Loan Mortgage Corporation (FHLMC).
 They operate as a GSE also.
 Each GSE has guidelines that lenders and banks must follow if they want to have their loans purchased.
 Ok, enough history, let’s get into it.

 FICO.
 Knowing what your credit score is the very first step to understanding your credit rating and how it impacts your ability to get credit.
 Most borrowers that I speak to will tell me, “Oh, I have a 780 score,” and when I ask how they know, they say, “My (enter the name of your favorite credit card) gives me my credit score every month.”
 That’s perfect.
 The number that you get from your credit card company is a great start, but it won’t be the score I or any other lender will get to use.
-When we submit your loan application to the bank for approval, we’ll use another source.
-The FICO we will use comes from a credit reporting agency that queries each of the credit bureaus.
+When we submit your loan application to the bank for approval, we’ll use another source and that source will look at three scores!
+The FICO we must use comes from a credit reporting agency that queries each of the three credit bureaus (Equifax, Experian and TransUnion).
 Yeah, I know, agency, bureau, what’s the difference?

 A credit reporting agency is a company that works with companies that extend credit to borrowers to get regular updates on your payment history.
 There a many, many of these companies.
 The credit reporting service then regularly delivers your payment history to the credit bureau with which they have an agreement.
 Big companies like American Express or Visa have agreements will all three bureaus (Experian, Equifax and TransUnion).
 Some smaller creditors (those businesses who extend credit) may work with a credit reporting service that only works with one of the bureaus.
 So, when they report your payment history, it may only get reported to one bureau.
 Does this mean that you don’t have to worry if the vendor you paid late or not at all only reports you to one bureau?
 Nope.
 Always protect your credit rating, no matter who you use to established credit or payment terms.
 The easiest way to do that is to pay your bills on time.
 Simple.